naj1024/pyspectrum/README.md

 * rtlsdr      - Direct connection via USB
 * rtltcp      - rtl over tcp
 * socket      - any stream of IQ samples
+* funcube     - pro and pro+ as audio devices

 There is soapy support for sdrplay, but i have failed to get this working again after an initial success.